Amsterdam, Belgium and Paris

 DAYS 4-7: BRUGES, GHENT & ANTWERP

 Belgium awaits!
 Our first stop enroute from Amsterdam to Belgium will be Fort Breendonk Prison Camp, where we will continue to learn about the toll the Holocaust took on this region.
 We will be based in Bruges, also known as the Venice of the North with its picturesque canals.
-During our stay we will be walking distance from the most beautiful sections of the city making it easy to walk out the door of our fantastic hotel and be steps from the Burg, the Stadhuis, and the Markt.
+During our stay we will be within walking distance from the most beautiful sections of the city, making it easy to walk out the door of our fantastic hotel and be steps from the Burg, the Stadhuis, and the Markt.
 Perhaps the highlight of our time in Belgium is our visit to the countryside, where our awesome local guide will take us on a leisurely and scenic bike ride to Damme, a wonderfully quaint town that is home to dozens of bookshops and delicious eats.
 We’ll finish off our time in Belgium with a day trip to Antwerp, where we will explore the Diamond District, stroll through the Old Port, and learn about the immigrants who passed through here on their way to the US.

 This trip offers abundant options, and travelers may elect to spend a day in Ghent, where they will go on a waffle-tasting tour to decide for themselves what makes a perfect Belgian waffle!
 The group will also learn about Flemish culture at the impressive Gravensteen Castle and have time to shop in the beautiful historical quarter of the city.
 You’ll also get to unleash your creative side and spray-paint in a special graffiti alley!

 DAYS 7-12: PARIS